 Language is firmly linked to communication but, just like there is more than only communication to language, communication also involves a lot more than language.

 A classic episode of Star Trek: The Next Generation, Darmok features an incident involving the crew of the USS Enterprise and a starship of Tamarians, a civilization previously uncontacted by the Federation.
-Science-fiction is a genre heavily influenced by contacts of civilization in our own history, with aliens alternatively playing the part of destructive colonists or threatened indigenous people.
-Darmok is not an exception.
+Science-fiction is a genre heavily influenced by contacts of civilization in our own history, with aliens alternatively playing the part of destructive colonists (The War of the Worlds, Independence Day, Edge of Tomorrow) or threatened indigenous people (Avatar, District 9).
+The Star Trek episode Darmok is not an exception.

 Being a linguistics-heavy episode, it is no coincidence that it was one of our favourite episodes of the series when me and my sister watched it in the 1990s.
 In the fictional universe of Star Trek there is a universal translator, a technology that delivers instantaneous translations of any alien language, either known or unknown, as people speak.
 The science-fiction mechanics of such technology aside, the universal translator allows for the series to depict interactions betweens all sorts of aliens without being bogged down by mundane language barriers.
 In Darmok, the writers took this concept to reflect on language and communication in a way that made it one of the most highly regarded episodes of Star Trek: TNG.

 In a nutshell, the Tamarian language can be decoded without problems by the universal translator, just like any other language.
 However, communication with them is still not possible because Tamarians speak by using almost exclusively references of historical and mythological episodes.
-After being stranded with the Tamarian captain on a deserted planet, the two captains experience events similar to those in a Tamarian legend.
-After being attacked by an alien beast and working together to slay it, the Tamarian captain dies hearing the Gilgamesh epic from Picard.
+After being stranded together on a deserted planet, captain Jean-Luc Picard and the Tamarian captain experience events similar to those in a Tamarian legend.
+In the end they are attacked by an alien beast and work together to slay it.
+Wounded in the fight, the Tamarian captain dies hearing the Gilgamesh epic from Picard.
 Back on the Enterprise, captain Picard is able to use his new knowledge of Tamarian mythology to successfully establish communication with the Tamarian crew.

 The way it’s depicted in the series, Tamarian language is completely unrealistic.
 However, the central idea will surely resonate with people that have tried to communicate with someone that not only speaks a different language, but also comes from a culture with little shared cultural background.
 Twenty-five years ago, David Moser famously made this reflection on communication between Western and Chinese people: